 - Get involved with the ImageRail project at GitHub

 - Published in Nature Methods: Millard, B. L., Niepel, M., Menden, M. P., Muhlich, J. L. & Sorger, P. K. Adaptive informatics for multifactorial and high-content biological data.
 Nat Meth 8, 487–492 (2011). doi:10.1038/nmeth.1600

 Semantically Typed Data Cubes

-Because live and fixed-cell imaging constitute an important type of data for HMS-LINCS, we have deployed the OMERO server software from the Open Microscopy Environment project to manage this data.
+Because live- and fixed-cell imaging constitute important types of data for HMS-LINCS, we have deployed the OMERO server software from the Open Microscopy Environment project to manage this data.
 The server provides web-based viewing and downloads in a variety of formats including OME-TIFF as well as a programmatic interface (API) for integration with others systems such as the HMS LINCS Database.

 For example, see dataset 20003 (Tang Mitosis/Apoptosis) in the HMS LINCS Database, which integrates OMERO images with the assay results (see the “Image” column).